cloudera/hue/docs/docs-site/content/user/editor/_index.md

 If multiple tables appear in the FROM clause, including derived and joined tables, it will merge the columns from all the tables and add the proper prefixes where needed.
 It also knows about your aliases, lateral views and complex types and will include those.
 It will now automatically backtick any reserved words or exotic column names where needed to prevent any mistakes.

 **Smart keyword completion**

 The autocompleter suggests keywords based on where the cursor is positioned in the statement.
 Where possible it will even suggest more than one word at at time, like in the case of IF NOT EXISTS, no one likes to type too much right?
 In the parts where order matters but the keywords are optional, for instance after FROM tbl, it will list the keyword suggestions in the order they are expected with the first expected one on top.
 So after FROM tbl the WHERE keyword is listed above GROUP BY etc.

 **UDFs**

 The improved autocompleter will now suggest functions, for each function suggestion an additional panel is added in the autocomplete dropdown showing the documentation and the signature of the function.
 The autocompleter know about the expected types for the arguments and will only suggest the columns or functions that match the argument at the cursor position in the argument list.

 **Sub-queries, correlated or not**

 When editing subqueries it will only make suggestions within the scope of the subquery.
 For correlated subqueries the outside tables are also taken into account.

+**Context popup**

+Right click on any fragement of the queries (e.g. a table name) to gets all its metadata information.
+This is a handy shortcut to get more description or check what types of values are contained in the table or columns.

+**Syntax checker**

+A little red underline will display the incorrect syntax so that the query can be fixed before submitting.
+A right click offers suggestions.

 **All about quality**